 Resurgam was Plymouth’s Covid-19 Economic Recovery Programme, developed and co-created by Plymouth City Council and economic stakeholders in the private sector.
 Whilst first delivered as an emergency business response; the sector led approach has galvanised the Plymouth business community, who have come together behind actions and recovery plan, that builds back a fairer and greener way.

 A strong recovery

-There are things that we need to do right now, protecting jobs and supporting hard hit sectors.
-We need a plan that will manage the health risk and reduce the immediate economic impact.
+There were things that we did immediately to protect jobs and support hard hit sectors.
+We needed a plan that would manage the health risk and reduce the immediate economic impact.

 A better future

-But it’s not enough to just reduce the harm, we need to face the change, we need a plan that looks to the future so we end up further ahead, not back where we started, with a greener and fairer city.
+It wasn’t enough to just reduce the harm, we needed to face the change, and we needed a plan that looked to the future so we ended up further ahead, not back where we started, with a greener and fairer city.

 Analyse and reflect

 Our response had to be built on clear analysis, active monitoring and robust scenario planning.
 We needed to be ready for a second wave or choppier waters with contingencies that would deliver our objectives in any event.